arjunkumar0304/spark/README.md

 Apache Spark is an open-source, distributed computing system designed for fast data processing.

-It was developed at UC Berkeley’s AMPLab in 2009 and became an Apache project in 2014.

 Spark provides an in-memory computing framework, making it 100x faster than traditional Hadoop MapReduce in some workloads.

-# Key Advantages:

-* Speed: Performs in-memory computation, reducing disk I/O.

-* Ease of Use: APIs available in Python, Scala, Java, and R.

-* Versatility: Supports batch processing, streaming, machine learning, and graph processing.

-* Integration: Works with HDFS, Hive, Cassandra, HBase, and Amazon S3.

 | Feature                 | Hadoop MapReduce         | Apache Spark                       |
 | ----------------------- | ------------------------ | ---------------------------------- |